Betrayal Trauma Recovery

 Reply

 I started listening to your podcast.
 You have been a life saver.
-I would tell my ex you are abusing me.
-He would say no I am not.
+I would tell my ex, “You’re abusing me.”
+He would say, “no I am not.”
 I have been learning a lot through your podcast and so many terms.
-The healing from hidden abuse is such a wonderful book you recommended.
-I just recently finished it.
-Right I am between stages 1 and 2.
+I’m mad that I spent so many years thinking marriage was hard work, only to find out I was just being exploited by an abusive man.
+I’m so grateful that you’ve helped me see the light.

 Reply